lmorchard/blog.lmorchard.com/posts/2022-05-10-megachurch-of-the-shattered/index.md

 Scattered boos and hisses came in response.
 He smiled magnanimously and, after a few beats, waved the tumult down.

 "Yes, yes," he said, nodding and catching a few eyes.
-He knew the holograms above were augmented with lenticular effects that made many folks feel like he saw them each, personally.
+He knew the holograms above were augmented with effects to make folks feel like he saw them each, personally.
 Happy murmurs rose.

 "It is true: there are folks out there who do not share in our work.
 But, my friends, they harbor precious immortal Shards just as we all do.